BigBoiCJ/SteamAutoCracker/README.md

 Compiled using [pyinstaller](https://pypi.org/project/pyinstaller/) and venv (\
 Was previously compiled using [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) (which is just a GUI for pyinstaller)

+Instructions on how to compile SAC, as well as useful scripts are available here: https://github.com/BigBoiCJ/SteamAutoCracker/tree/compile-env

 ## Privacy
 SAC will do requests to `steampowered.com` (Steam's official website) to retrieve AppIDs and DLCs.\
 It is not bannable, and won't cause you problems.